centria/cs-exercises-20/README.md

 Publication year: 2007
 Title:

-What information will be printed? name
+What information will be printed? title
 To Kill a Mockingbird
 A Brief History of Time
 Beautiful Code